1. When did you first realize you were an artist or wanted to be an artist?

 My favorite mediums would have to be colored pencils and pens, since I’m most experienced and comfortable with these tools.
 However, I’ve been experimenting with different mediums and watercolors have been my favorite so far.
 I love how they blend!

 3. If you could learn any other arts medium, what would it be?
 Why?

-4. What is your favorite part of your job as a Teaching Artist with MAC?
+4. What is your favorite part of your job as the MAC Intern?

 5. Why do you think the arts are so important right now?